-We intend to take the following additional steps in 2014 to mitigate the risk that the necessary Conflict Minerals in our in-scope products benefit armed groups:
+We intend to take the following additional steps in respect of our 2015 compliance to mitigate the risk that the necessary Conflict Minerals within our in-scope products benefit armed groups:

-1. Adopt and continue the implementation of a risk management plan.

-- 2. Ask Suppliers that provided company, division or product category level information for 2013 to provide product level information for 2014. - 3.
-Identify and encourage Suppliers that provided incomplete responses or that did not provide responses for 2013 to provide requested information for 2014. - 4.
-Encourage the continuing development and progress of traceability measures at Suppliers that indicated for 2013 that the source of Conflict Minerals was unknown or undeterminable. - 5.
+- 1. Adopt and continue the implementation of a risk management plan. - 2.
+Ask Suppliers that provided company level information for 2014 to provide product level information for 2015. - 3.
+Identify and encourage Suppliers that provided incomplete responses or that did not provide responses for 2014 to provide requested information for 2015. - 4.
+Encourage the continuing development and progress of traceability measures at Suppliers that indicated for 2014 that the source of Conflict Minerals was unknown or undeterminable. - 5.
 Develop processes and procedures to communicate to new suppliers our sourcing expectations, such as through the dissemination of the Conflict Minerals Policy to them.

-All of these steps are in addition to the steps that we took in respect of 2013, which we intend to continue to take in respect of 2014 to the extent applicable.
+All of these steps are in addition to the steps that we took in respect of 2014, which we intend to continue to take in respect of 2015 to the extent applicable.